family-richards/emailHelpers/README.md

 ```
 As you can see, it reduces code size and complexity.
 It also has simple names, so you can easily code something new.

 That's a couple of reasons to use emailHelpers.
 Complete with docstrings and (mostly) self-explanatory function names, get started now.
-Instructions to install are down.
 To install emailHelpers:
 First, download this repo.
 Then, navigate in your terminal/shell into the repo.
 Now, follow the following instructions.
 If you are a Linux/Ubuntu/Raspberry Pi user: